Housing at Smith College: Boarding houses and student culture, 1880–1910

 In the 1880s, Smith began to accept more students than it could house on campus.
-Students began to move off campus into local boarding houses, loosely regulated and approved by the college.
-Many of these boarding houses were Invitation Houses, or houses where students had to be invited to enter by the current residents.
-Other boarding houses in Northampton were based less on social networks and more on budget.
-For students who could afford more expensive housing there was the Plymouth, which had large suites, a swimming pool, a gymnasium, and a dining hall with a stage.
-Since the housing was based largely on budget and on who one knew, Smith housing became highly economically segregated and cliquish.
+Students began to move off campus into local boarding houses, loosely regulated and approved by the college; residents often chose the next year's occupants, loosely resembling sorority practices.
+Boarding houses in Northampton varied in condition and price.
+Around 1898, architect De Witt Smith built the Plymouth for wealthier students, a Richardsonian-Romanesque house which included large suites, a swimming pool, a gymnasium, and a dining hall with a stage.
+Since the housing was based largely on budget and social networks, Smith housing became highly economically segregated and cliquish.
+In 1895, Smith College acquired the boarding house formerly privately operated by Mary Smith Tenney, who willed it to the college on the condition that it remain an affordable housing option in which residents cooked and cleaned for themselves.

 As students’ house identity became increasingly telling about their economic and social background, bedrooms became the site of elaborate teas, spreads, and chafing dish parties.
 In the 1890s, as students were increasingly moving off campus and as Seelye’s ideal of a domestic life for his students was becoming further from the reality, Smith hired the Brocklesby firm to build four new houses, Morris, Lawrence, Dickinson, and Tyler.
 Although these houses still used the gables, large central staircases, and domestic public spaces typical of New England homes, each house roomed sixty women, departing sharply from the domestic ideal.